Our easy to use life insurance comparison table will help you understand how quotes from leading insurance companies compare.

 Mortgage life insurance is essentially a decreasing insurance plan that is designed to reduce over the term in line with your decreasing mortgage.

-Whole of life insurance provides cover for the whole of your life, regardless of how many years that is.
-The difference with this type of policy is that as long as you pay your monthly premiums when due, a cash sum is guaranteed to be paid out when you die.
+Whole of life insurance provides life cover for the whole of your life, not just a fixed term.
+As long as you continue to pay your monthly premiums when due, a cash sum is guaranteed to be paid out when you die, whenever that may be.

 Over 50s life cover is a whole of life insurance policy specifically designed for the over 50s, the main difference being the application process.
 Most life insurance plans are underwritten meaning your application will depend on your health, perhaps your family medical history and your lifestyle.

 With an over 50 plan you are guaranteed to be accepted regardless of the state of your health.
 As a result the amount of life cover this type of plan pays out is lower compared to a regular whole of life plan.

 Some life insurance policies will include critical illness cover which pays out a cash sum if you are diagnosed with a serious illness such as: